redhat-cip/dci-openstack-agent/README_advanced.md

 The name of the rconfiguration will be exposed in your hooks through the `job_info.job.rconfiguration.name` variable.
-This is an example where we trigger the OverCloud deployment with an exatra parameter depending on the rconfiguration name.
+This is an example where we trigger the OverCloud deployment with an extra parameter depending on the rconfiguration name.

 ```yaml